Product Version: 6.5.X.X

 Step 6: Review Windows Update Logs

-Use PowerShell to generate a readable log: Run the below command
+Run the following PowerShell command to generate a readable Windows Update log:

 Get-WindowsUpdateLog